Get-A-Way: Chart performance

-"Get-A-Way" became a huge dancefloor hit in Europe, peaking at number eleven in Germany, and within the top 5 in Austria (3), the Czech Republic, Denmark (4), Finland (5), the Netherlands (3), Sweden (3) and the UK.
-In the latter, it peaked at number four in its third week at the UK Singles Chart, on May 29, 1994.
+"Get-A-Way" peaked at number 11 in Germany and entered the top five in Austria, the Czech Republic, Denmark, Finland, the Netherlands, Sweden and the United Kingdom.
+In the UK, it peaked at number four during its third week on the UK Singles Chart, on 29 May 1994.
 It stayed at that position for two weeks.
 On the UK Dance Singles Chart, it reached number five.
-The single also became a top-10 hit in Flemish Belgium (8), Ireland (8), Norway (8), Scotland (6) and Switzerland (8).
-On the Eurochart Hot 100, it reached number ten in June 1994, in its 23rd week on the chart, after charting in Denmark, France, Ireland and the UK.
-"Get-A-Way" was later certified with a gold record in Germany for selling over 450,000 units and a silver record in the UK for selling over 200,000.
+The single also became a top-10 hit in Belgium, Ireland, Norway and Switzerland.
+On the Eurochart Hot 100, it reached number 10 in June 1994, during its 23rd week on the chart, after charting in Denmark, France, Ireland and the UK.
+"Get-A-Way" was later certified with a gold record in Germany for shipping over 250,000 units and a silver record in the UK for shipping over 200,000 units.
 By mid-1994, the single reached a total of 1.1 million in European commercial sales.

-Outside Europe, it was a top-10 hit in Japan and on the RPM Dance/Urban chart in Canada, where it peaked at number three.
-In Israel, it was a top-20 hit, peaking at number eleven, while it only reached number 196 in Australia.
+Outside Europe, it was a top-10 hit in Japan and on the Canadian RPM Dance chart, where it peaked at number three.
+In West Asia, it became a top-20 hit in Israel, peaking at number 11 on 22 February 1994.
+In Australia, it reached number 196.

 Music video

-The music video for "Get-A-Way" was directed by Jonathan Bate and filmed in Sweden.
-The video was later made available on Altra Moda Music's official YouTube channel in 2016 and had generated more than 146 million views as of May 2025.
-Bate would also go on directing the video for the project's next single, "No More (I Can't Stand It)".
+The music video for "Get-A-Way" was directed by Jonathan Bate and filmed in Sweden in the winter.
+It was B-listed on German music television channel VIVA in February 1994.
+Later, at beginning of March, the video received active rotation MTV Europe, while at end of July 1994, it was A-listed on France's MCM.

-The video begins with a man at a cemetery.
-On a grave he lays down a piece of jewelry and leaves.
+The video begins with a man at a cemetery, where he lays down a piece of jewelry on a grave and leaves.
 Then another scene begins in a parking garage, with several men wearing gas masks, raiding a Securitas van and escaping.
 A detective, the man from the cemetery, appears on the scene.
-Afterwards a young woman is seen fleeing with two suitcases, losing a piece of jewelry when she is picked up by a man in a white car.
+At the same time a young woman flees with two suitcases, losing a piece of jewelry when she is picked up by a man in a white car.
 Apparently it's her lover who has been involved in the robbery.
-The detective finds the piece of jewelry lying on the ground, and starts chasing the couple.
+The detective finds the jewelry-piece lying on the ground, and starts chasing the couple.
 They drive through a winter landscape, visiting a petrol station before arriving a caravan in the forest.
-Later the detective finds the caravan.
-The video ends with the couple returning from a trip in the woods, entering the caravan, unaware that they have been found.
-Through the video, Gary Bokoe is seen rapping at the scene in the parking garage, surrounded by flashing police lights, police officers and barrier tape around him.
+The detective finds the caravan, and the video ends with the couple returning from a trip in the woods, entering the caravan, unaware that they have been found.
+Through the video, Gary Bokoe is seen rapping at the scene in the parking garage, surrounded by flashing police lights, police officers and barrier tape.
 Alice Montana performs the chorus as she walks through the cemetery or sits in the back seat of a car.